christophsax/seasonalbook.content/proposal/outline.md

 - Using the `x11` spec

-- Case Study Ideas: length of trend or seasonal filter,
+- Case Study Ideas: length of trend or seasonal filter

 ## regARIMA Model